Five supporting documents to be submitted

 Three letters of recommendation are required and should reflect the academic and, if relevant, job capabilities and experience of the applicant.
 We encourage applicants to submit letters of recommendation electronically—please see the online application for instructions.
 If you have any questions or difficulty submitting your letters of recommendation, please email email@example.com.

-All Applicants: Please upload an official or unofficial transcript with your online application in ApplyWeb.
+All applicants: Please upload an official or unofficial transcript with your online application in ApplyWeb.
 You may also upload additional transcripts from any other institution you attended.
+Please note that if you wish to submit more than one transcript, you will need to combine them into one document to upload.

 An official transcript from your undergraduate degree-granting institution must be submitted to Rackham Graduate School only after an offer of admission is made.
 Visit this link for information on how to submit an official transcript to Rackham Graduate School.